PacificCommunity/ofp-sam-pimple/introtext/background.md

 ## Performance Indicators

-Currently there are seven PIs included in PIMPLE.
+There are six main PIs included in PIMPLE.
 Their numbers relate to their position in the original table of indicators.
 These numbers have been kept for convenience.

+Additional PIs have also been included following requests from members.

 The average values of the PIs are calculated over three time periods: